 The resin product is cathartic at doses of 250 mg and is not recommended for internal use.

 Drawings of aloe have been found in the wall carvings of Egyptian temples erected in the 4th millennium BC.
 Called the "Plant of Immortality," it was a traditional funerary gift for the pharaohs.
 The Egyptian Book of Remedies (ca. 1500 BC) notes the use of aloe in curing infections, treating the skin, and preparing drugs that were chiefly used as laxatives.
 In the Bible, Nicodemus provided a mixture of myrrh and aloes for the preparation of Christ's body.
 Alexander the Great (356 to 323 BC) is said to have conquered the island of Socotra to obtain control of aloe.
 In 74 AD, the Greek physician Dioscorides recorded its use to heal wounds, stop hair loss, treat genital ulcers, and eliminate hemorrhoids.
 In the 6th century AD, Arab traders carried it to Asia.
 From the Mediterranean region, it was carried to the New World in the 16th century by Spanish explorers and missionaries.
-In the modern era, its clinical use began in the 1930s as a treatment for roentgen dermatitis.2
+In the modern era, its clinical use began in the 1930s as a treatment for radiation-induced dermatitis.2

 The aloe plant yields 2 commercially important products.
 Aloe resin is the solid residue obtained by evaporating the latex from the pericyclic cells beneath the skin.3 The bitter yellow latex contains the anthraquinone barbaloin (a glucoside of aloe-emodin) and iso-barbaloin, as well as a series of O-glycosides of barbaloin (called aloinosides), chrysophanic acid, and up to 63% resin.
 The filtering of resins from the exudate and concentrating the remaining anthraglycoside material, which is up to 25% barbaloin, into crystalline form produces aloin, a mixture of water-soluble glycosides.

 A second product, aloe gel, is a clear, thin, gelatinous material obtained by crushing the mucilaginous cells found in the inner tissue of the leaf.
 The gel is the product used most frequently in the cosmetic and health food industries.
 It is generally devoid of anthraquinone glycosides.
-The gel contains a polysaccharide glucomannan, similar to guar gum, that is believed to contribute mostly to the emollient effect.
+The gel contains a polysaccharide glucomannan, similar to guar gum, which is believed to contribute mostly to the emollient effect.
 Aloe vera gel "extract" is not actually an extract, but rather the pulverized whole leaves of the plant.

 Allantoin is a primary mucilaginous substance in aloe and an important proliferating agent.